 “Sama certainly opens up other dimensions in our yoga practice – it was an enlightening experience.
 I’m so pleased I had the opportunity to attend” Marj G

-She is currently working with David Sye on a project called Yoga beats Conflict.
+She is worked with David Sye on a project called Yoga beats Conflict.
 Yoga is used to help bring peace and healing to people deeply traumatised by years of conflict and war.

 “I attend Sama’s workshops whenever she comes to the North West.
 They are never the same and there is always a considered focus on a particular aspect of yoga.